The Daily Dose/Sunday, April 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow’s time as VSO is winding down.
+The Diary of a Nobody – Sparrow thinks a woman with a back problem is pregnant.
 Today’s Diary.

 ———